fuxingloh/vue-horizontal/README.md

 # Vue Horizontal [![vue-horizontal](https://img.shields.io/npm/v/vue-horizontal.svg)](https://www.npmjs.com/package/vue-horizontal)

-> An early POC for another way to do horizontal layout in vue.
+> An early **Beta POC** for another way to do horizontal layout in vue.
+Use it at your own risk.

 ### TODO
 - [ ] Added relevant shields.io badges